 Section 9.
 Rates and Charges.
 (1) Rates.
-Each gas company shall charge rates filed with and approved by, the commission.
-A gas company may request an adjustment in its rates to reflect changes in its costs to provide service pursuant to KRS 278.485.
+Each gas company shall charge rates filed with and approved by the commission in accordance with KRS Chapter 278 and 807 KAR Chapter 5.
+A gas

 (a) A gas company which provides service pursuant to KRS 278.485 may request an adjustment in rates through a proposed tariff submitted at least sixty (60) days prior to its proposed effective date if: